 As defined in the dictionary of Psychology by J.P.
 Chaplin, Ph.D, DEPRESSION (1) in the normal individual, is a state of dependency characterized by feeling of inadequacy, lowered activity, and permission about the future.
 (2) In pathological cases, depression is an extreme state of unresponsiveness to stimuli, together with self-depreciation, delusions of inadequacy, and hopelessness.

 Depression is an illness that should not be taken for granted.
 It is a serious condition that makes a person feel less important or worthless.
 It negatively affects the way we think, the way we feel and it loses our interest in everything.
 Dealing with depression is like fighting for our own lives.
 Sometimes, we feel like giving up, and sometimes, we wish from God to give us another chance.
-I know how hard it is to have this condition as I myself suffered from depression.
-Well, I myself is suffering from depression.
+I know how hard it is to have this condition as I almost suffered from depression.

 Being a secretive type of person, I am honestly not that confident in opening up all my problems.
-It requires a lot of courage for me to do it.
-I am afraid of being judged negatively, and I am having a hard time accepting criticisms from people around me.
-It is still a challenge that I am trying to overcome.
-I don’t let people know that I care about what they say, but to be honest, I do.
+I also don’t let people know that I care about what they say, but to be honest, I do.
 However, I always overthink everything and then try to solve my issues on my own.
 I thought I’d be able to do it alone, but I was wrong.
 I came to a point where I already felt like I was so worthless.

 Dealing with depression is hard, and we cannot really tell who among our loved ones are suffering from this serious illness, so we should spend time with them as much as we can.
-Make your loved ones feel that they matter to you.
+Make them feel that they matter to you.
 Be appreciative so they can also do the same with others.
 Try not to be judgmental.
 Do not take for granted those people who care for you.
-Always be kind.
 Always keep in mind that even your strongest, happiest, and kindest friend or family is going through something.
 Check them as well and make sure that they are really doing fine.

-The life that God has given us is so beautiful.
-We may say that it’s not perfect because we encounter problems and trials, but take note, being able to overcome those make us stronger and that experience is what makes life perfect.
+We may say that life is not perfect because we encounter problems and trials, but take note, being able to overcome those make us stronger and that experience is what makes life perfect.